NtskwK/dns-benchmarkGo/README.en.md

 ![dnspy](https://github.com/user-attachments/assets/a499d2fc-ffcd-4b71-a0dd-d6e5839792dd)

-Download the `dnspy-*` file according to your system architecture from the [releases](https://github.com/xxnuo/dns-benchmark/releases) page in this repository.
+Download the `dns-benchmarkGo-*` file according to your system architecture from the [releases](https://github.com/NtskwK/dns-benchmarkGo/releases) page in this repository.
 For example, for macOS with M series processors, download the `dnspy-darwin-arm64` file.

 Then **you must disable all proxy software's Tun mode and virtual network card mode, otherwise it will affect the test results.**
 Then **you must disable all proxy software's Tun mode and virtual network card mode, otherwise it will affect the test results.**